Matteo Della Morte

-Matteo Della Morte (born 13 October 1999) is an Italian footballer who plays as a midfielder for club Benevento on loan from Vicenza.
+Matteo Della Morte (born 13 October 1999) is an Italian professional footballer who plays as a midfielder for club Bari.

 Club career

 He made his Serie B debut for Pro Vercelli on 2 December 2017 in a game against Parma.

 On 30 January 2023, Della Morte signed a 3.5-year contract with Vicenza.

 On 15 July 2025, Della Morte was loaned to Benevento, with an option to buy and a conditional obligation to buy.

 Personal life

 His father is the former footballer Ivano Della Morte.